Tyler Herro Player Props: Heat vs. Hawks

 Tyler Herro Insights vs. the Hawks

+- He's put up 8.2 threes per game, or 18.4% of his team's shots from beyond the arc this season.

-- Herro's opponents, the Hawks, have a middling offensive tempo, ranking 19th in the NBA with 102.4 possessions per game, while his Heat rank 24th in possessions per game with 99.5.
+- The Heat rank 25th in possessions per game with 99.5.
+His opponents, the Hawks, have a middling offensive tempo, ranking 20th with 102.3 possessions per contest.

-- On defense, the Hawks have conceded 116.9 points per game, which is 21st-best in the NBA.
+- Conceding 116.9 points per contest, the Hawks are the 21st-ranked team in the league defensively.

-- The Hawks allow 45.1 rebounds per contest, ranking 26th in the NBA.
+- The Hawks concede 45.1 rebounds per contest, ranking 26th in the league.

-- The Hawks concede 25.3 assists per game, 14th-ranked in the league.
+- In terms of assists, the Hawks have conceded 25.4 per game, 14th in the NBA.

-- The Hawks concede 11.7 made 3-pointers per game, eighth-ranked in the NBA.
+- The Hawks are the eighth-ranked squad in the league at allowing threes, conceding 11.8 made 3-pointers per contest.

 Tyler Herro vs. the Hawks